mongodb/specifications/source/ocsp-support/ocsp-support.rst

 Another example comes from `.NET on
 Linux <https://github.com/dotnet/corefx/issues/41475>`__, which
-currently enforces the CA/Browser forum requirement that while a leaf certificate can be covered solely by OCSP, “public CAs have to have CRL[s] covering their issuing CAs”.
+currently enforces the CA/Browser forum requirement that while a leaf certificate can be covered solely by OCSP, "public CAs have to have CRL[s] covering their issuing CAs".
 This requirement is not enforced with Java’s default TLS libraries.
 See also: `Future Work: CA/Browser Forum Requirements
 Complications <#cabrowser-forum-requirements-complications>`__.